eduardae/CClient/README.md

 ## MongoDB

-My local MongoDB version used in development is mongodb@3.5.0, you might try out if newer versions are compatible.
+My local MongoDB version used in development is mongodb@3.5.0, you might check out if newer versions are compatible.

 There's a db snapshot under src/assets/dbsnapshots, created with mongodump.